 Reaching peak concentrations during the hot and dry September/October months, wildlife tends to disperse during the rainy January to April summer but several destinations such as Chobe's Savute region and the Kalahari offer excellent summer game viewing, not least because they lie on the path of migrating animals - particularly zebra.
 Indeed, Botswana's three Kalahari parks are arguably at their best in early summer - December is a particularly good month as many antelope give birth then which means more predators.

-A year-round birding destination, bird watchers will nevertheless find the the migrant-filled summer months the best time to visit Botswana for both numbers and diversity of species.
+A year-round birding destination, bird watchers will nevertheless find the the migrant-filled summer months of the "Green Season" the best time to visit Botswana for both numbers and diversity of species.

-For more information on when to go to Botswana, use our detailed climate guide below.
+For more information on when to go to Botswana, use our detailed climate guide below or simply enquire with one of our Africa Safari Experts.